Domitnator/kentico-kontent-nuxt-module/README.md

 ## Extending

-If you need to customize the Kentico Cloud Delivery SDK by registering interceptors and changing global config, you have to create a nuxt plugin.
+If you need to customize the Kentico Kontent Delivery SDK by registering interceptors and changing global config, you have to create a nuxt plugin.

 ### nuxt.config.js
 ```
 {
   modules: [
-    'kenticocloud-nuxt-module',
+    'kentico-kontent-nuxt-module',
   ],

   plugins: [
-    '~/plugins/kenticocloudNuxtModule'
+    '~/plugins/kenticokontentNuxtModule'
   ]
 }
 ```

-### plugins/kenticocloudNuxtModule.js
+### plugins/kenticokontentNuxtModule.js
 ```
 export default function ({ store, $deliveryClient }) {
     $deliveryClient.config.globalHeaders = (queryConfig) => {